gregrickaby/nextjs-blog/README.md

 ### ENV Variables

-You will need two ENV variables in order to develop locally.
-Create an `.env` file in the root of the project and add the following:
+You'll need a few ENV variables in order to develop locally.
+Create an `.env` file in the root of the project.
+Add the following:

 ```
 NEXT_PUBLIC_GOOGLE_SITE_VERIFICATION="YOUR_VERIFICATION_CODE"